-Our team of broadcast consultants are made up of experts who have worked in the industry for over 20 years, whose rich knowledge of the broadcast media landscape and insight into current affairs means we can provide an extensive and effective media training course for brands.
+Our team of broadcast consultants is made up of experts who have worked in the industry for over 20 years, and whose rich knowledge of the broadcast media landscape and insight into current affairs means we can provide an effective media training course for brands.

-Tailored to fit each client’s needs, we can provide a full day or half a day’s course of face-to-facemedia training in London or remotely, and also offer ongoing support for clients by preparing their senior spokespeople before every interview.
+Tailored to fit each client’s needs, we can provide a full day or half day course of face-to-face media training in London or remotely, and also offer ongoing support for clients by preparing their senior spokespeople before every interview.

-Our team of media training experts cover the following bases during the executive media training course:
+Our team of media training experts cover the following points during the executive media training course:

 • Overview of key broadcast media